How to Decorate a Christmas Tree: Step-by-Step

 Then, lay down the tree skirt or add your tree collar.

-Step 9 – Add the tree topper
+Step 9: Add the Topper

-Bonus Step – Coordinate your gift-wrapping
+Bonus Step: Coordinate your gift-wrapping

 Another way I like to “decorate” our Christmas tree is to coordinate our wrapping paper for each year with the colors or theme that the tree is decorated in.
 That way when the presents make their way under the tree, the living room looks super pretty, elegant, and filled with holiday cheer.